 Welcome!
-I am an Assistant Professor of Finance at the PBC School of Finance, Tsinghua University.
+I am a Senior Research Fellow at the UCL School of Management, and a Research Fellow at the Centre for Finance at the UCL Department of Economics.
 I am a member of the Finance Theory Group.
-I received my PhD from the London School of Economics in 2021.
+I received my PhD in Finance from the London School of Economics.

 My research interests are Corporate Finance and Microeconomic Theory.